 St. Louis Missouri Republican (March 20, 1822-December 23, 1828)

-Topics appearing in the card file indexes are diverse and can include topics such as wars; early roads and transportation; church histories; steamboating; African American history and slavery; school histories; natural disasters; political history, including party activities and election results; crimes; bushwhackers, outlaws, and vigilantes; local buildings under construction or being demolished; town histories; activities of local clubs and organizations; businesses (both specific businesses and by industry); and itinerant shows and lecturers.
+Topics appearing in the indexes are diverse and can include topics such as wars; early roads and transportation; church histories; steamboating; African American history and slavery; school histories; natural disasters; political history, including party activities and election results; crimes; bushwhackers, outlaws, and vigilantes; local buildings under construction or being demolished; town histories; activities of local clubs and organizations; businesses (both specific businesses and by industry); and itinerant shows and lecturers.
 Researchers should check not only a topic but also geographic locations with subtopics.
-For example, one will find many cards under "Slavery," but additional cards appear under "[County name]--Slavery" and "[Town name]--Slavery."

 Each newspaper index naturally emphasizes local news.
 For example, the Columbia Missourian, 1908-1929, index refers to a multitude of articles on the University of Missouri and its students and faculty.
 The Liberty Tribune index, 1849-1869, points to many articles on slavery because of Clay County's proximity to plantation areas on the Missouri River.
 The 1808-1828 St. Louis newspaper indexes are excellent guides to information on Native Americans and the Indian wars.

-In addition to the card file indexes, the Society houses a growing collection of newspaper indexes in book form.
+In addition to the online index, the Society houses a growing collection of newspaper indexes in book form.
 These books are generally published by genealogical societies or private genealogists and tend to emphasize birth, marriage, and death notices in newspapers over items of general historical interest.

 The St. Louis Mercantile Library holds the clippings file of the St. Louis Globe-Democrat newspaper.
 This file was "weeded" over the years, and although some clippings date to the late 1800s, most clippings fall within the 1920s-1980s time frame.
 For more information contact: John Neal Hoover, Chief Librarian, St. Louis Mercantile Library at University of Missouri-St. Louis, 8001 Natural Bridge Road, St. Louis, MO 63121-4499; Phone: 314-516-7240 or 314-516-7247; Fax: 314-516-7241; E-mail: email@example.com.